Atlanta Workers’ Compensation Lawyers

 There are five different classes of benefits available under the Georgia Workers Compensation Act:

 If an authorized treating physician gives you an impairment rating once you've reached maximum medical improvement, then you will also be entitled to additional monies for your permanent disability.
-We will explain these rights to you, and we will pursue all the benefits available to you.
+We will explain these rights and pursue all the benefits available to you.

 Representing Injured Workers Across Georgia